 It is useful to know the size of your incoming pipes.
 For instance, say you decide you want to install an iron filter system for your house.
-They come in different pipe sizes, such as ¾” pipe, 1” pipe etc which refers generally to the pipe diameter.
+They come in different pipe sizes, such as ¾”, 1”, etc., which generally refers to the pipe diameter.

 It is easy to check the size of your pipes.
-First, check on the pipe itself, often it will be labeled or written on the side or on a valve.
-If not, you can measure copper pipe size and other water pipe sizes use the String Method.
+First, check on the pipe itself.
+Often it will be labeled or written on the side or a valve.
+If not, you can measure copper pipe size, and other water pipe sizes use the String Method.

 The String Method

-The string method (which measures the circumference of the pipe) is probably the best way to determine your pipe diameter size.
-Circumference is the distance it takes to go around the pipe once.
+The string method (which measures the pipe's circumference) is probably the best way to determine your pipe diameter size.
+The circumference is the distance it takes to go around the pipe once.

 Once you have found the circumference, use the chart below to find your pipe or tube size.